strikerlg/code-snippets-saver/README.md

+> For now, I'm not supporting any issue related to this application.

 # code-snippets-saver

 An experimental multi-user PHP application to save code snippets with automatic syntax-highlighting based on predefined categories.
 The code snippets can be shared publicly or saved privately for personal use.